-State law requires JBEs to provide a small business preference in the award of IT goods or services contracts.5 In competitive procurements of IT goods and services, (i) JBEs must provide a five percent preference to entities that have been certified as a "small business" or "microbusiness" by DGS, and (ii) JBEs must provide a preference up to a maximum of five percent to entities that subcontract a specified portion of the total contract amount to DGS-certified Small Businesses or Microbusinesses.6 The small business preference is not applicable to procurements of non-IT goods or non-IT services.
+State law requires JBEs to provide a small business preference in the award of IT goods or services contracts.5 In competitive procurements of IT goods and services, JBEs must provide a five percent preference to entities that have been certified as a "small business" or "microbusiness" by DGS.
+The small business preference is not applicable to procurements of non-IT goods or non-IT services.